bgd-labs/aave-proposals-v3/src/20240227_Multi_SetPriceCapAdapters/SetPriceCapAdapters.md

 All stablecoins are capped at 4%, except LUSD, which is capped at 10%.

-Oracles will be updated using 'priceFeedsUpdates()' method of the Config Engine on every network.
+Oracles will be updated using `priceFeedsUpdates()` method of the Config Engine on every network.
 Below is the list of assets per network to be updated:

 | Network   | LSTs                    | Stables                                    |
 | --------- | ----------------------- | ------------------------------------------ |